AP Chemistry FRQ Room

 Medium

-Resonance and Bond Order in Carbonate Ion
+Resonance and Bond Order in the Carbonate Ion

 Unit 3: Intermolecular Forces and Properties